 I nodded.
 My uncle's attention then moved to the other two in the room.
 "If we are to bastardize the children, we cannot allow word of young Edward's death to leave this tower.
 Word of the death of the boys will demand a showing of their bodies.
 Richard lives.
 We cannot show one boy's body and not the other.
 Let the people suppose what they will.
 It is far safer for them to think the children alive and well in this place than to know the truth of what we are about to do, God forgive us.
 Bury the King here somewhere, in a secret place.
 Put it about to those who knew he was ill that he was moved for his comfort, and his brother sent with him for company.
 Get word to Elizabeth of what we are to do.
 Tell her I shall allow her a goodbye with young Richard if she wishes it.
 And you must never, on pain of death, speak the truth of what happens here tonight."

 The other two men nodded solemnly, then knelt.
 Realizing what was to happen, I knelt beside them, bowing my head in obeisance to my uncle.

 "The king is dead," the physician repeated.
 "Long live the king, Richard III."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AideenNicoleWrite a Review